knative-extensions/eventing-kafka/pkg/common/scheduler/README.md

 ```

 All existing vreplica placements will still be valid and no rebalancing will be done by the vreplica scheduler.
-On the other hand, Kafka broker may trigger a rebalancing of partitions due to consumer group member changes.
+(For Kafka, its broker may trigger a rebalancing of partitions due to consumer group member changes.)

-TODO: Measure latencies in Kafka message processing using a performance tool (KPerf eventing).
+TODO: Measure latencies in message processing using a performance tool (KPerf eventing).

 New vreplicas will not be scheduled on pods running on this cordoned node.

-4. **Node failure (abrupt)**:
+3. **Node failure (abrupt)**:

 When a node goes down unexpectedly due to some physical machine failure (network isolation/ loss, CPU issue, power loss, etc), the node controller does the following few steps